openzipkin/zipkin-js/packages/zipkin-context-cls/README.md

 const CLSContext = require('zipkin-context-cls');
 const tracer = new Tracer({
   ctxImpl: new CLSContext('zipkin'),
-  recorder, // typically Kafka or Scribe
+  recorder, // typically HTTP or Kafka
   localServiceName: 'service-a' // name of this application });
 ```